ileansys/OSCP_Ergonomics_and_Automation/README.md

 __dollar_ip_prompt_command.sh__ - Has a PROMPT_COMMAND env variable that will track a directory named using an IP on the current path (pwd)
                              and it will set the $ip env variable to that IP named directory.
-The code should be place on .bashrc or .profile.
+The code should be place on .bashrc or .zshrc.
+For zsh you have to add the line ```bash precmd() { eval "$PROMPT_COMMAND" }``` at the end of the .zshrc file

 ```bash
 # Example - $ip env variable is automatically set using the code below